Women in Tech: Evelyn Espinoza-Macias

 “Evelyn is a bright and talented individual with strong leadership qualities, a truly dedicated young woman whose hard work will positively impact the world around her,” said AIM Code School instructor Vanessa Kasun.
 “It’s a real honor to have been part of her journey.”

-It’s a journey that is important not only to Espinoza-Macias, but to the industry as a whole.
+It’s a journey important to both Espinoza-Macias and the entire tech workforce.
 Women make up just 26% of technology workers.
-Worse, women of color make up only 11% of the tech workforce.
+Worse, women of color make up only 11% of the IT workers.
 This lack of diversity perpetuates systemic biases and hampers the innovation that research has shown emerges from teams that operate with a diversity of perspectives and identities.

-Additionally, Espinoza-Macias recently joined AIM’s tech mentorship program, which will connect her with a mentor who will help her navigate her burgeoning tech career.
+Recently, Espinoza-Macias joined AIM’s tech mentorship program, which will connect her with a mentor who will help her navigate her burgeoning tech career.

 SPN supports the role AIM plays in dismantling the unique barriers faced by young women interested in a career in technology.
 To help AIM continue building the tech community, please consider making a tax-deductible donation to the Youth in Tech program.
 Every little bit helps us increase access to the tech sector for hard-working, brilliant young women like Evelyn Espinoza-Macias.